NelsenEW/espdrone-lib-python/docs/index.md

 page_id: home
 ---

-espdlib is an API written in Python that is used to communicate with the Espdrone and Espdrone 2.0 quadcopters.
+edlib is an API written in Python that is used to communicate with the Espdrone and Espdrone 2.0 quadcopters.
 It is intended to be used by client software to communicate with and control a Espdrone quadcopter.
-For instance the [Espdrone PC client](https://github.com/bitcraze/espdrone-clients-python)  uses the espdlib.
+For instance the [Espdrone PC client](https://github.com/bitcraze/espdrone-clients-python)  uses the edlib.

 ## Contribute